Antoine III de Croÿ: Reign of Francis II

 With the sudden death of Henri II the Guise took control of the government of his young successor rapidly.
 Those who opposed the Guise travelled south, to Navarre, achieveing juncture with him in Vendôme on his journey north.
 Among those opponents of the new regime, Porcien met with Navarre, Condé and the Vidame of Chartres, however no course of action was agreed upon.

 Reign of Charles IX

 First civil war

 At the advent of the first civil war in 1562, Porcien was a signatory of Condé's declaration alongside the other leader Protestant rebels.
 Porcien sought to sneak his troops into his brother in laws government, Champagne to seize the towns for the rebels in July.
 They threatened to attack the city of Troyes but their assault did not materialise.
-In October he operated with François de Coligny d'Andelot accompanying the German reiters into the kingdom.
+In October he operated with François de Coligny d'Andelot to accompany German reiter mercenaries into the kingdom.